cardilloscreations/www-cireartistry/collections/_posts/2024-08-11-Are-Soy-Candles-Safe.md

     Soy candles are made from soybeans, a renewable resource, and burn cleaner with fewer harmful toxins and soot.
 This makes them a healthier option, especially for people with allergies or respiratory sensitivities.
     </p>
     <p>
     While this is a heavily debated topic, it's important to refer to scientific and medical evidence as much as possible.
 Several <a href="https://portal.nifa.usda.gov/web/crisprojectpages/0206030-soybean-candles-for-healthy-life-and-well-being.html" target="_blank">USDA studies</a> demonstrate that soy (and plant-based) wax emits negligible soot and toxic emissions compared to paraffin wax.
-While all candles produce the by-products of combustion, the amounts are nearly insignificant, especially when used in well ventilated indoor spaces.
+However, to date, no peer-reviewed scientific study has collected emissions data that has proven to be harmful to human health.
+While all candles produce by-products of combustion, the amounts are nearly insignificant, especially when used in well ventilated indoor spaces.
     </p>
     <h4>Key safety tips:</h4>
     <ul>